Do Go On - 337 - The History of April Fools Day

 The first certain reference to April Fool's Day,

-In the poem, a nobleman sends his servant on crazy fruitless errands.
+In the poem, a nobleman sends his servant on crazy fruitless errands,

-The servant recognises that he's being sent on fool's errands
+and the servant recognises that he's being sent on fools errands because it's April the 1st.

-Edward de Deen's trick in which someone is assigned an errand
+Edward Dedean's trick in which someone is assigned an errand to find a non-existent object.

-was still a popular April Fool's joke centuries later.
+or person was still a popular April Fool's joke centuries later.

 A 1902 article in the Akron Daily Democrat

-details some of the common pranks of the day, writing,
+details some of the common pranks of the day,

 is the sending of persons on fruitless errands.